samuelomondi22/cse212/3-tree.md

 Needful operations required for a BST are insert and display even though they need to maintain that BST remains with it's structure.

 1. Inserting into BST.
 This operation requires recursion.
 Recursion is when the program keeps calling itself until a condition is met.
 We need this to find the path to the maximum and minimum value.
-This requires a performance of O(n).
+This requires a performance of O(n) taking into consideration that the tree is not balanced but if the tree happens to be balanced the performance required would be O(1) as you could just cut the tree in half.

 <img src="/path.png">